Paperfeed/LiuChan/README.md

 ![Logo](/images/icon128.png)
+## LiuChan Chinese Popup Dictionary

-LiuChan (*liú chàng*) is a mouse-over Chinese pop up dictionary for Chrome.
+LiuChan (*liú chàng*) is an extension for chrome that allows you to mouse-over Chinese to instantly lookup the dictionary.

 It started out as a port of RikaiChan (and its Rikai derivatives) and has since grown into a sleek and functionality centered plugin that holds its own.